 Roof options are crucial, as well.
 Whether you want to add a couple of solar panels or strap your snowboard to the roof of your minivan, you should always check out what the roof looks like before buying the vehicle.
 Don’t forget to look to see if it’s sloped or flattened for your equipment.

 The type of tires that come stock with the minivan is significant.
-If you want to go off-road, you need to make sure that you have the right tires for such activities.
+If you want to go off-road, you need to ensure that you have the right tires for such activities.
 That shouldn’t be problematic, you can always install the proper tires on any minivan, but it’d be convenient if you could find one that already had them.

 Windows and doors both have a considerable impact on your camping experiences.
 Being able to look around in all directions is terrific, but so is privacy.
 Figure out the perfect balance and find the minivan that matches your requirements.
 Also, remember that you can always use window tint and covers to block people from looking inside.